 LYDEN: And that's Sam Amidon.

-ORTON: Yeah.
-I mean, I had my daughter, Nancy, and then I kind of reconsidered whether I wanted to - I don't know, whether it was really something to continue with a child, you know?
+: Yeah.
+I mean, I had my daughter, Nancy, and then I kind of reconsidered whether I wanted to - to - I don't know, whether it was really something to continue with; with a child, you know?
 And then around that time, I met Bert Jansch, and I started working with him.
-Pretty much, when I found out I was pregnant at five and a half months, I stopped touring, and I just kind of ended up giving myself over to Bert, really.
-And I spent the next couple of years, you know, working with him, spending time at his house, learning about guitar, learning to sing with him.
+Pretty much, when I found out I was pregnant, at five and a half months, I stopped touring.
+And I just kind of ended up giving myself over to Bert, really.
+And I spent the next couple of years, you know, working with him - spending time at his house, learning about guitar, learning to sing with him.
 And I think, for me, that was quite satisfying.

 LYDEN: Beth, Bert Jansch died about a year ago.
 Do you hear his influence on this record?

-ORTON: I do hear his influence on the record.
-In the most sort of basic way, he opened my mind to the ideas of open tunings and so on and so forth.
+: I do hear his influence on the record.
+In the most sort of basic way, he opened my mind to the ideas of open tunings, and so on and so forth.

 LYDEN: Which is what?
-Explain, please, about him.
+Explain, please, what that is.

 LYDEN: The first one.
 Mm-hmm.

-ORTON: I mean, yeah, essentially, when I just started, you know, playing that around and around and around and around and around, for me, it's like a mantra.
+: I mean, yeah, essentially, when I just started, you know, playing that around and around and around and around and around - for me, it's like a mantra.
 It's like, there's a mantra quality to it.

 (SOUNDBITE OF SONG, "MAGPIE")

-LYDEN: Could you tell us about that, for a kind of meditative time that you were speaking of?
+LYDEN: Could you tell us about that, for a kind of meditative time - as you were speaking of?

-ORTON: Yeah.
-Well, when I was 19, my mom passed away very suddenly.
-She got cancer, and she died very suddenly over a week.
-And I nursed her, and huge thing in my life, very proud of that - I know it's a funny word to use, but it was actually one of the most amazing experiences my entire life.
-Nursing someone who was dying was an absolute privilege.
+: Yeah.
+Well, when I was 19, my mum passed away very suddenly.
+She got cancer, and she died very suddenly - over a week.
+And I nursed her - and huge thing in my life, very proud of that experi - I know it's a funny word to use, but it was actually one of the most amazing experiences of my entire life.
+Nursing someone who's dying was - was an absolute privilege.
 And when she died, she left us all 2,000 pounds each.
 And it was a bit like a fable, you know, what do we do with our money?

 And I bought a ticket to Thailand with some friends, and then we all kind of peeled off.
-And me and this girl, she's like, I know of this place where you go and meditate.
-And I was like, meditation.
-What's that?
+And me and this girl, she was like, I know of this place where you go and meditate.
+And I was like, meditation - what's that?
 I didn't know what she was talking about.
-Anyway, I went, because it sounded like a laugh.
+Anyway, I went because it sounded like a laugh.
 After a while, I just opened up to it.
 It was like, you know, it was living in a monastery with nuns and monks.
-Like, you know, and it meant eating food from 5 until midday, and then fasting for the rest of the day.
-It meant we started meditating 15 minutes a day, walking and sitting, walking and sitting, and it would then go up to half an hour.
+Like, you know, and it meant eating food from 5 till mid-day, and then fasting for the rest of the day.
+It meant we started meditating 15 minutes a day - walking and sitting, walking and sitting - and it would then go up to half an hour.

-And then went up to an hour walking and an hour sitting, and then it went up basically to 48 hours a day of meditation.
-I wasn't very well when I went there, and it was just extraordinary what happened.
-I went in, I was on steroids.
+And then went up to an hour walking, and an hour sitting; and then it went up to, basically, 14 hours a day of meditation.
+I wasn't very well when I went there.
+And it was just extraordinary, what happened.
+I went in, and I was on steroids.
 I stopped all medications, stuff like that.
 I mean, it was just bizarre.

 LYDEN: Do you use any of this today in your work, would you say?

-ORTON: Well, the strangest thing is it was one of the most profound experiences in my life.
+: Well, the strangest thing is, it was one of the most profound experiences of my life.
 And I left there, and I never meditated again.
-I was like, oh, well, I mean, I could go do anything now.
+I was like oh, well, I mean, I could go do anything now.
 I can do anything.
-You know, get my heart broken.
-I will just meditate it away.
-It'll be fine.
+You know, get my heart broken?
+I'll just meditate it away; it'll be fine.
 And then I started to play guitar, and it became much more natural.
-And I think what happened was the discipline and the focus that I learned in the monastery became the same discipline and focus that I write with.
+And I think what happened was, the discipline and the focus that I learned in the monastery, became the same discipline and focus that I write with.

 (SOUNDBITE OF SONG, "CANDLES")

-LYDEN: Beth Orton, you have gotten just lovely reviews, I mean, some of the best that you've ever had.
-And that's just got to feel so good, especially, you know, talking to Bonnie Raitt earlier this year, especially when one has stepped away for a while, as she also did, for personal reasons.
+LYDEN: Beth Orton, you have gotten just lovely reviews; I mean, some of the best that you've ever had.
+And that's just got to feel so good, especially - you know, I was talking to Bonnie Raitt earlier this year - especially when one has stepped away for a while; as she also did, for personal reasons.

-ORTON: I mean, I was talking to a friend of mine last night, and she's an actress.
-And I know that within, you make films and stuff that's more of attuned to visuals, a team effort, you know?
-It was like, such an amazing band, such an amazing producer and such a wonderful coming together of timing and people and falling into place.
-And so I do feel just so grateful for all of that.
-To hear what people are saying and they're reflecting pretty much my experience of making this record, it's very nice.
+: I mean, I was talking to a friend of mine last night, and she's an actress.
+And I know that with them - you make films and stuff, it's more of a team.
+But this was a team effort, you know?
+It was like - it was such an amazing band; such an amazing producer; and such a wonderful coming together of timing and people, and falling into place.
+And so I do feel - just so grateful for all of that.
+To hear what people are saying - and they're reflecting, pretty much, my experience of making this record - is very nice.

 (SOUNDBITE OF SONG, "CALL ME THE BREEZE")